Development started in 2012 formerly named QCSS (with LESS), first released in 2015 and refactored to JASS (with SASS) in 2023.

 Which corresponds to CSS like: margin: 20px; padding-top: 10px; border-width: 1px; border-style: solid; box-shadow: 2px 2px 8px #333.

 More in detail: While classes usually have been intended to be what the name suggests: classes (groups), the simple grouping of similar styled elements turned out to become limited for modern and complex mobile web.
 A class name like headers do not tell enough today.
-And there can be very different headers reacting different on narrowed mobile devices.
-You also have to go back to the headers section of your CSS to know what styles you do have used for it and to check of other things which have caused the unwanted look.
+And there can be very different headers acting different on narrowed mobile devices.
+You also have to go back to the headers section of your CSS to know what styles you do have used for it and to check for other things which have caused the unwanted look.

-That’s why classes became more and more cluttered and confusing “labels”.
+That’s why classes became more and more cluttered and confusing “labels” just corresponding to spontaneous CSS design.
 And frameworks started to misuse it and the nesting of html elements in combination of classes made the HTML almost unreadable.
 Today, classes should still be used what they are made for.
 But in an extended manner.
 Not to group such like headers or colors like “primary” but such like styles.
 Or colors like .cf65 (#FF6655).
-And voila you get a header like this <header class="fontsize12 border1 margin10 hmax250 color687"></header> or in short <header class="fsz12 b1 m1 hmax250 c687"></header> and you will know by reading the HTML that it has a font size of 12px and a border of 1px, a margin of 10px and a max-height of 250px and a websafe color for text and shadows like #668877.
+And voila you get a header like this <header class="fontsize12 border1 margin10 hmax250 color687"></header>

-JASS keeps its concept independed from any other framework and avoids to make you depending on following JASS development.
-It is a ready to go and forget solution.
-And can perfectly get integrated into other concepts because of its smart $override variable creating component divided sheets with !important automatically for you, if you want it (disabled by default).
-And you can do the so called “sliding” changes rapidly by changing numbers in classes.
-Without revamping the whole LESS/SASS stack or other concepts which need many additional concept overthinking while editing.
+JASS tries to be a ready to go and forget solution which can get perfectly integrated into other concepts because of its class-describes-style attempt and smart $override variable creating component divided sheets with !important automatically for you, if you want it (disabled by default).

-Big frameworks (we avoid that term) behaving like app-suites by creating (doubtless helpful) additonal layers, but all have the one big disadvantage that they suffer from: the ability to keep up consistency and colligation when making direct minimalist changes in a little corner of a project or when “unchaining” of style groups is needed.
-JASS uses a simple but smart class group concept (as one of the first in the web!) ;-).
+Big frameworks (we avoid that term) behaving like app-suites by creating (doubtless helpful) additional layers, but all have the one big disadvantage that they suffer from: the ability to keep up consistency and collation when making direct minimalist changes in a little corner of a project or when “unchaining” of style groups is needed.
+JASS uses a simple but smart class group concept (as one of the first in the web) ;-).
 Easy to remember (after some working with it).
 And simple to define.
 And you always know what comes from where and can be re-generated in the way you like it.

 As I have often stated “Do not put more on the table than you can eat.” or “Don’t chain longer than you’ll be able to survey.”